Eccentricities in the flip-graphs of convex polygons: Eccentricities close to combs

 Further call $V_3=V\mathord{\setminus}[V_1\cup{V_2}]$, and observe that, by (\ref{Close.Exist.eq.3}) and (\ref{Close.Exist.eq.4}),

 Now denote by $\pi'_1$, $\pi'_2$, and $\pi'_2$ the polygons whose vertex sets are, respectively, $V_1\cup\{x,a_j\}$, $V_2\cup\{y,a_j\}$, and $V_3\cup\{a_j\}$.

-These three polygons can be alternatively obtained by cutting $\pi'$ along edges $\{a_j,x\}$ and $\{a_j,y\}$.
-For instance, these edges are shown as dotted lines in Fig. \ref{Close.fig.2} for all the polygons $\pi'$ (shown in light grey) that are inductively considered for the particular shelling indicated in the figure.
-Note that the resulting triangulation is the one shown in the center of Fig. \ref{Close.fig.1}.
-Let $l\in\{1,2,3\}$.
-Observe that
+These three polygons can be alternatively obtained by cutting $\pi'$ along the edges $\{a_j,x\}$ and $\{a_j,y\}$.
+The construction is illustrated in Fig. \ref{Close.fig.2}, where $\{a_j,x\}$ and $\{a_j,y\}$ are shown as dotted lines for all the polygons $\pi'$ (colored light grey) inductively considered in the case of the shelling from Fig. \ref{Close.fig.1}.
+Note that the triangulation resulting from the procedure, depicted on the bottom-right of Fig. \ref{Close.fig.2}, is the one in the center of Fig. \ref{Close.fig.1}.